sbrl/Minetest-WorldEditAdditions/README.md

 If you can dream of it, it probably belongs here!

+**Important News: The `master` branch has been renamed to `main`, to follow the new standard across the Git ecosystem.
+If you've installed _WorldEditAadditions_ through git, you will need to re-clone the repository.**

 ![Screenshot](https://raw.githubusercontent.com/sbrl/Minetest-WorldEditAdditions/master/screenshot.png)

 _(Do you have a cool build that you used WorldEditAdditions to build?
 [Get in touch](https://github.com/sbrl/Minetest-WorldEditAdditions/issues/new) and I'll feature your screenshot here!)_